Ordinal number

-Ordinals extend the natural numbers
+Motivation

 A natural number (which, in this context, includes the number 0) can be used for two purposes: to describe the size of a set, or to describe the position of an element in a sequence.
-When restricted to finite sets, these two concepts coincide, since all linear orders of a finite set are isomorphic.
+When generalized to infinite sets, the notion of size leads to cardinal numbers, and the notion of position leads to the ordinal numbers described here.